Skip Header

 1. Older workers worry about the insufficient retirement fund

-According to the annual Global Sentiment Survey1 conducted by Fidelity International, the latest figures indicate that “Preparations for later life” and “Being financially comfortable in retirement ” are primary financial goals for more than 90% of Hong Kong respondents.
-However, about a quarter of them expressed that they have no confidence in achieving these goals.
-Meanwhile, close to 30% of older workers* are anxious about using up their retirement savings too soon and 18% are worried about the inability to generate income after retirement.
+According to the annual Global Sentiment Survey1 conducted by Fidelity International, the latest figures indicate that “Preparations for later life” and “Being financially comfortable in retirement ” are primary financial goals for 97% of Hong Kong workers.
+However, about 30% of them expressed that they have no confidence in achieving these respective goals.
+Meanwhile, 40% of older workers* are anxious about using up their retirement savings too soon and 19% are worried about the inability to generate income after retirement.

-The survey also reveals that on average 35% of respondents expecting retirement expenditures to account for 26% to 50% of their pre-retirement income.
+The survey also reveals that on average 34% of respondents expect retirement expenditures to account for 26% to 50% of their pre-retirement income.

-As a result, more than 22% of respondents aged 50 and above anticipate deferring their retirement, with 41% of them explaining insufficient retirement savings as the main reason.
+As a result, more than 23% of respondents aged 50 and above anticipate delaying their retirement, with 45% of them explaining insufficient retirement savings as the main reason.

 To prevent facing a shortage of resources after retirement, workers should commence saving for retirement at the soonest.